Click on the links below to view the latest news stories from leading media outlets highlighting ODPRN research and scientists.

 Of the 147,303 publicly funded naloxone kits distributed across the province between July 2017 and June 2018, 8,657 were handed out in the Middlesex-London Health Unit coverage area — a rate of 1,813 per 100,000 people — a new study by the ODPRN says.

 Federal Health Minister Ginette Petitpas Taylor was at St. Michael’s Hospital on Wednesday morning to announce $10.7 million in funding to support a number of new initiatives focused on addressing Canada’s opioid crisis.

 Study shows opioid guidelines unintentionally cause experiences of stigma and loss of autonomy amongst those who take opioids

-Published in the International Journal of Drug Policy, a study conducted by the Ontario Drug Policy Research Network (ODPRN) of St. Michael’s Hospital found that the introduction of opioid-related policies had unintended consequences for people who take opioids.
+Published in the International Journal of Drug Policy, a study conducted by the ODPRN of St. Michael’s Hospital found that the introduction of opioid-related policies had unintended consequences for people who take opioids.